Enterprise-CMCS/managed-care-review/docs/ADRs/016-use-launch-darkly-for-feature-flags.md

 * `+` Users who have AWS access have birds-eye visibility into where/when/why features are flagged.
 This is limited to developers.
 * `+` Includes ability for non boolean flags and multivariate flags.
 * `-` No visibility or control over feature flagging for product and design since they do not have AWS access.
-* `-` Any custom handling of flags on by user or by state basis (rules) have to be custom built or will require additional third party libraries.
+* `-` Any custom handling of flags by user or by state basis (rules) have to be custom built or will require additional third party libraries.
+* `-` This tool is relatively new (6 months out) and lacks many features and polish that LD has

 ### Launch Darkly